top of page

 The Message for Parents, Coaches, and Athletes

 Parents, if your athlete is constantly dealing with recurring tightness, “minor” tweaks, recurring soreness in the same areas, or unexplained performance inconsistency, do not dismiss those patterns as normal competitive wear and tear.
-Those are often the body communicating inefficiency before something larger happens.
+These are often the body communicating inefficiency before something larger happens.

 Coaches, athlete availability is a performance metric.
 Talent is valuable, but durability determines contribution.
 The most gifted athlete on your roster cannot help your team from the training room.